-Name Of Firm: -

-Address: Other Participants (Names and Addresses):
+Name Of Firm: Address: Other Participants (Names and Addresses): Principal:

-Principal:

 PROJECT DATA

-Project Site:

-Time To Construct: -

-Proposed Completion Date: Brief Project Description: Include information on type of the project Description in the project Descr of Joint Development (I ease of ground or airspace,
+Project Site: Time To Construct: Proposed Completion Date: Brief Project Description: Include information on type accessibility enhancement, etc.), proposer role (antici of Joint Development (leas pated costs/benefits), and e of ground or airspace, MTAMetro role (anticipated costs/benefits).
+1

-accessibility enhancement, etc.), proposer role (anticipation) pated costs/benefits), a nd MTAMetro role (anticipated costs/ benefits).

 Proposed Financing:

-Number of Jobs Created: -

-Adjacent Land Uses:(Attach conceptual site plans and elevations):

-Brief Project Justifications:

-Ground Space Area (Square Eget):
+Crewed Space Area (Square East):

-Ground Space Area (Square Feet): Total Structure Area (square Feet): .
+Ground Space Area (Square Feet): Total Structure Area (square Feet):

-A Development Concept (30 Points) Ī

-A. Development Concept

-Transit compatibility and enhance ement; ability to increase transit

-ridership. !!!

-2. Ability to enhance the transit/station on environment including safety and

-security.

-3. Provision for increased station ac

-appropriate.
-Provision of adequate

-4. Urban Design Quality of the conce · · sthetic impact on the

-station area and surrounding neighb

-5. Conformance of the concept to cu urrent market co onditions and demand.

-6. Conformance to City/County police

-7. How goals of Development Object tives and Devel opment Considerations,

-as outlined in the RFP, are met.

-8. Provision of adequate parking for development pa atrons.

-9. Meets community needs by pro

-etc. •

-10. Plan for providing adequate secu urity for project : and transit patrons
+A. Development Concept (30 Points) 1.
+Transit compatibility and enhancement; ability to increase transit ridership.
+2. Ability to enhance the transit/station environment including safety and security.
+3. Provision for increased station access using alternative modes where appropriate.
+Provision of adequate convenient parking for transit patrons.
+4. Urban Design Quality of the conceptpositive aesthetic impact on the station area and surrounding neighborhood.
+5. Conformance of the concept to current market conditions and demand.
+6. Conformance to City/County policies and plans.
+7. How goals of Development Objectives and Development Considerations, as outlined in the RFP, are met.
+8. Provision of adequate parking for development patrons. i 9.
+Meets community needs by providing needed housing, jobs, services, etc. 10.
+Plan for providing adequate security for project and transit patrons.

-Points) Soundness of the financial pro-forma analysis including reasonableness of cost, revenue assumptions and return on investment.
+B. Return to the MTAMetro/Financial Feasibility of Proposal (20 Points) 1.
+Soundness of the financial pro-forma analysis including reasonableness of cost, revenue assumptions and return on investment.
 2. Financial value to MTAMetro from proposed ground lease terms.
 3. Value to MTAMetro of any other proposed transit enhancements or project features.
-4. Reasonableness of conditions required/proposed for successful project development, operation and maintenance.
+Reasonableness of conditions required/proposed for successful project development, operation and maintenance.
 5. Financial benefits to the community (e.g., jobs, redevelopment, taxes).
-C. Development Team Qualifications and Financial Capacity (30 Points) Demonstrated record of experience with similar projects.
+C. Development Team Qualifications and Financial Capacity (30 Points) 1.
+Demonstrated record of experience with similar projects.
 2. Past performance in meeting development schedules.
 3. Evidence of financial capacity.
 4. Demonstrated ability to obtain required financing on schedule.
 5. Commitment from one or more financial institutions to back the project.
 D. Project Schedule (20 Points) 1.Short time frame for project completion.
 2.Ability to complete EIR, if necessary, and other development requirements on schedule.
 3. Coordination of schedule with construction and operation of transit facilities.
 4. Soundness of development and construction schedules.
 TOTAL POINT SCORE (100 Points)